Stateflow® local and output data in charts can explicitly inherit properties from

 Add output or local data to a chart.

-In the Data properties dialog box, select the Data must resolve to Simulink signal object check box.
+In the data properties, select the Data must resolve to signal object check box.

 After you select this check box, the dialog box removes or grays out the properties that your data inherits from the signal.
 For a list of properties that your data can inherit during signal resolution, see Inherited Properties.